bgoonz/web-dev-notes-resource-site/2-content/ciriculumn/_Summary/web-dev.md

 contains will live.
 Wikis are created at the beginning of any significant project and should be updated as your project evolves.
-To create or update your repository’s Wiki, click on the “Wiki” tab in your repo header and click “Edit” to update your home page and “New Page” to add a new section.
+To create or update your repository’s Wiki, click on the "Wiki" tab in your repo header and click "Edit" to update your home page and "New Page" to add a new section.
 ![Wiki tab on GitHub](images/github-repo-menu-bar-wiki.png) Best practices for Wiki creation: